Activities around Sealoch House

 Walkhighlands provides details of many walks, providing difficulty grades, lengths and timings.

 Munro Magic provides useful information for Munro and Corbett baggers.

 DESERTED SANDY BEACHES

 Beach lovers wil be spoiled for choice with the wide expanses of sandy beaches, washed by clear blue seas.
 Beaches to be found nearby include Gruinard Bay, Achmelvich, Clactol, Achnahaird and Mellon Udrigle.
 Further afield, you can explore the beaches of Oldshoremore, Balnakeil, Dornoch or travel to the remote and beautiful Sandwood Bay.
 Have a picnic or bbq whilst enjoying the space, freedom and emptiness of these beaches, surrounded by spectacular mountain scenery.
 Such a combination would be difficult to find anywhere else in the UK.

-Car enthusiasts, motorcyclists or cyclists have the opportunity to explore many different routes to experience the stunning roads and scenery around this region.
+Being on the Famous NC500 car enthusiasts, motorcyclists or cyclists have the opportunity to explore many different routes to experience the stunning roads and scenery around this region.
 It is easy to understand why the press regularly votes these roads as some of the best in the world to explore.
 Mountain bikers are not forgotten and there are a multitude of trails and ridges to enjoy.

 From Ullapool harbour, local boats make trips out to the Summer Isles to see the wonderful scenery and the wide variety of wildlife.
 You may see seals, dolphins, porpoise, whales and very many breeds of birds.
 There are 3 boats to choose from with trips lasting between 45 mins to 4 hours.
 Visit Summer Queen Boat trips